10th EVENT RULES - 2019

 be done by the chief referee.
 Players are not allowed to do W.O.

-6. Tournament fixture drawn will be open to the players and
+6. Fixture drawn will be open to the players and realized by the

-realized by the Chief Referee in October 2018 at the Ankara Tennis
+Chief Referee in October 2019 at the Kavaklýdere Social Club.

 7. After the completion of the draw, no additions or changes can